 When you purchase an investment property, the main goal is to produce income on one investment property or multiple homes.
 While most think of income as a monthly stream of money coming in, it can also be buying a home and flipping it for a profit.
 Investment properties do not have to be a typical single-unit house, they can be 1-4-unit properties.
 As with second homes, you do not have to put 20% down, but you will have a higher rate and will have PMI as well.
 Though you will have a higher rate, there may still be a time where purchasing an investment property makes sense, even if you don’t have a full 20% to use as a down payment.
 Another factor to consider when financing an investment property is reserves.
 Reserves are a specified amount (typically a set number of months of your principal, interest, taxes, and insurance payment on the loan) of cash on hand required on top of funds needed for closing.
 This may be another reason why putting 20% down is not attainable for everyone.

 Another benefit of an investment property is the ability to use the anticipated income for the property as part of your qualifying income for the loan.
-This could be a great way to help qualify for the mortgage loan.
+This could be a great way to help qualify for a mortgage loan.
 However, using anticipated income will require additional documentation, including, but not limited to: a history of managing investment properties, a specific appraisal that includes an income-based approach, and possibly the lease for the property.

 Leveraging the low rates, you see today, could make it the perfect time to purchase an investment property or second home.
 Second homes vs. investment properties; which one makes the most sense for you?
 Whether you are looking to purchase your dream beach bungalow, a cabin in the mountains, or your first rental property, there is no better time than now to discuss your options.
-Reach out to a Mortgage lender today, to see what you may qualify for.
+Reach out to a mortgage lender today, to see what you may qualify for.
 Your dream might be much closer to becoming a reality than you might have thought.